s2004Dev/BAT/README.md

 - Parameter **name**: This parameter is used to give the subcommand a name.
 Leave it blank to use the method's name instead.
+- You can mark the subcommand to have multiple different names with the parameter `aliases`, currently it is only used for utility only.
 - Parameter **parent**: Use this parameter to define who's the original command.
 Leave it blank to use the method's name instead.
 - Parameter **description**: This parameter is the description of the subcommand the final user will see when he will